nealmick/bb/README.md

-# NBA

-The model uses the Tensorflow library.

 # Basket Ball!

 This project has many functions.
 Gets today's games and displays them with live scores.
 Keeps track of user predictions metrics such as loss/gain and correct/incorrect.